krm9c/ContLearn/README.md

 # ContLearn
-This is jax repository of universal jax code
+This is jax repository of universal CL code.
+The present code work with CNN/FNN and GNN.